 The little dog underneath the bench on the right is typical of Flemish painting, with its attention for playful everyday life details, but it cannot be excluded that this motif could have been the bearer of a deeper meaning.

 After the French Revolutionary Rule this painting on canvas (3.5 m x 2.4 m [11.5 ft. x 8 ft.]) by Willem Jacob Herreyns (1808) was the first onset of the reconstruction of a monumental altar.
-This time the brotherhood chose this other Eucharistic meal from the New Testament.
+This time the brotherhood chose this other Eucharistic meal from the Part of the Bible with texts from after the birth of Jesus.
+This volume holds 4 gospels, the Acts of the Apostles, 14 letters of Paul, 7 apostolic letters and the Book of Revelation (or Apocalypse)..
 As is told by Luke the evangelist (24:30) Jesus was at table with the two disciples from Emmaus, when He took bread, said the blessing, broke it, and gave it to them.
 Two servants bring along wine and a fruit dish.
-The intense bond between Christ and God the Father is demonstrated by His look towards heaven.
+The intense bond between Christ and God the Priest who is a member of a religious order. is demonstrated by His look towards heaven.
 Just above Him an opening in the wall serves as ‘a window towards heaven’, showing a sunlit cloud in a blue sky – incidentally the only colourful element in the austere Classicist setting.
 In 1823 the painting became part of the widely worked out altar in black and white marble by Jacob II van der Neer.
 Since then Jesus has been explicitly in relation with God the Father, the central statue in the altar crowning, which goes back to the previous 1750 altar by Jan Pieter II van Baurscheit.

 God is sitting on the globe of Universe, with around it a golden zodiac.
 Light emanates from Him in all directions.
 A heavy curtain around Him functions as a baldachin, while He is surrounded by a court of angels.
 In this way they want to show that God comprises everything, that he is the Lord of time and space, the source of all vital energy.

-On top of the extreme pillars two divine virtues are sitting: on the left Faith, with Jesus’s cross and a chalice with a consecrated host on top.
+On top of the extreme pillars two divine virtues are sitting: on the left Faith, with Jesus’s cross and a Gilded metal cup, usually on a base, which the priest uses for the wine during the Eucharist. with a In the Roman Catholic Church, the moment when, during the Eucharist, the bread and wine are transformed into the body and blood of Jesus, the so-called transubstantiation, by the pronouncement of the sacramental words.
+A portion of bread made of unleavened wheat flour that, according to Roman Catholic belief, becomes the body of Christ during the Eucharist. on top.
 On the right is Hope, with an anchor: the hope of sailors to make safe anchorage.
 The third virtue, Love, is shown by the painting on the altar, where Jesus breaks the bread as a sign of His ultimate sacrifice of Love – His innocent death on the cross – which is revived every time again in each celebration of the Eucharist.
 The Biblical order and hierarchy as stated in 1 Cor.
 13:13 – faith, hope, love remain, these three; but the greatest of these is love – is being respected here.
 When reading from left to right the virtue of Faith is first, followed by the two others, but the ‘greatest’ of the three, Love, is given the central place of honour.

-The tabernacle is the cupboard in which the bread is kept that in the Eucharist has been consecrated into a tangible form of Jesus’s presence and that is called ‘the Body of Christ’.
+The A small cupboard in the choir or in a specially designated chapel in which the consecrated hosts are kept. is the cupboard in which the bread is kept that in the Eucharist has been consecrated into a tangible form of Jesus’s presence and that is called ‘the Body of Christ’.
 Usually this is a wall cabinet of which only the front with its door is visible, but in the late Baroque a tabernacle sometimes took the form of a freestanding object with a specific meaning.
 This is also the case for this brass specimen, which Judocus Ignatius Picavet made in 1712, after a design by Hendrik Frans Verbrugghen.
 After all the gilded trunk with two shoulder poles is a true copy of the ark that the Jews carried on their forty years’ wandering through the desert as a sign of God’s covenant with His people – as described in the book Exodus – and which was finally placed in the temple of Jerusalem.
 The two kneeling angels, who are turned toward each other, direct themselves towards the one, invisible God.
 When celebrating this first covenant of God, Jesus Christ instituted a more intense ‘New Covenant’ of Love.
 Christians celebrate this tangibly with the signs of bread and wine in the sacrament of the Eucharist.
 This is why the consecrated bread is considered to be ‘the Blessed Sacrament’ or ‘the Venerable’, i.e. respectable (sacrament).

 When in the name of the French Revolutionary Rule Mr. Roche came to bolt the tabernacle in 1797 so as to close the church for Catholic services, he was killed in an assault.
 Because in this way the chapel was deconsecrated, it and also the entire church had to be reconsecrated.